mlcheng/freepee-api/README.md

 # Free Pee API v2

-This document details how to use the Free Pee API (henceforth known as API) for your application.
-The API provides locations of free bathrooms.
+This document details how to use the Free Pee API (henceforth known as *API*) for your application.
+The API provides locations of free bathrooms, among other things.

 The base URL of the API is

 `https://www.iqwerty.net/freepee/api/v2/`

+Please note that the API is currently in the *development* phase.
+Endpoints that you see here have finished development but are not in production yet.

 ## `bathroom/`
 The `bathroom` endpoint is for manipulation of bathrooms in Free Pee.